 - This full frame DSLR can be quite heavy weighing 1010 g.

-What are the advantages over its competitors?
+What are the advantages of the Pentax k1 over its competitors?

 Built-in image stabilization

-This camera is the one with an in-built image stabilization system when compared to other DSLRs in the same class such as Nikon D810 or the Canon EOD 80D.
+The Pentax K1 is the one with an in-built image stabilization system when compared to other DSLRs in the same class such as Nikon D810 or the Canon EOD 80D.
 This means that any lens that you mount on the K1 will also get stabilized by the shift sensor.